che-incubator/che-auth-playground/minikube_dex/README.md

 ## How to use it

+1. First open the token app webpage, should be on `http://oidc-example-app.<minikube ip>.nip.io`
+1. Login and copy the token
+1. Open the test app, should be on `http://che-auth-testapp.<minikube ip>.nip.io`
+1. Paste the token
-To test the RBAC rules, user `che@eclipse.org` has admin permissions to `che` namespace.
+1. To test the RBAC rules, user `che@eclipse.org` has admin permissions to `che` namespace

 ![demo](demo.gif)